flopezag/tutorials.secured-OrionLD/README.md

 }
 ```

-We have to do the same with the other users and roles how was described in the previous table
+We have to do the same with the other users and roles how was described in the previous table.

 # Securing Orion-LD